ALL Metrics

 Figure 4.
 The heatmap displays the quantity of periodontopathic and nitrate-reducing bacteria in the groups under study.

 The study groups and the targeted bacteria were represented by rows and columns, respectively.
 The relative proportion of the bacterial assignment within each group is represented by the colors in the heatmap.
 A shift in color toward dark red denotes a higher abundance.
-Significant correlations after p-value adjustment are market by *p = 0.05, and **p = 0.01.

-Figure 6.
+Figure 5.
 Salivary nitrite concentration in unstimulated saliva from T2DM subject groups.

-All participants with gingivitis (G2), periodontitis (G3), and no periodontal disease (G1) had their salivary nitrite levels measured using the Griess reaction merthod.
+All participants with gingivitis (G2), periodontitis (G3), and no periodontal disease (G1) had their salivary nitrite levels measured using the Griess reaction method.
 Bars represent mean + SD.
 An asterisk (*) indicates a statistically significant difference (p-value < 0.05) and ns = not significant.

 Discussion

 This study’s main finding is that diabetes mellitus and periodontal diseases together have significantly greater effects on alterations in the composition of salivary microbiota than do diabetes mellitus alone.
-This suggests that the most important factors modifying the composition of salivary microorganisms are periodontal diseases (gingivitis and periodontitis).
+This descriptively suggests that the most important factors modifying the composition of salivary microorganisms are periodontal diseases (gingivitis and periodontitis).
 Thus, we evaluated which oral bacteria increase the risk of periodontal diseases and how specifically diabetes affects them from the perspective of the oral microbiome.
-Since both polymicrobial synergy and dysbiosis have a major influence on periodontal disorders,32,33 we intended to better understand any potential relationships between the relative abundance of periodontopathogens and nitrate-reducing bacteria, in diabetics with and without periodontal diseases.
+Since both polymicrobial synergy and dysbiosis have a major influence on periodontal disorders,36,37 we intended to better understand any potential relationships between the relative abundance of periodontopathogens and nitrate-reducing bacteria, in diabetics with and without periodontal diseases.

 First, we found that the 16S rRNA-based MinION technology’s sequencing depth allowed for the identification of 97% of the bacterial population, allowing the ability to identify bacterial cells in pooled saliva samples.
-Subsequently, these studies’ findings showed that T2DM patients with periodontal diseases had significantly greater alpha diversity in their saliva than those without the disease.
+Subsequently, these studies’ findings showed that T2DM patients with periodontal diseases were observed to have a greater alpha diversity in their saliva than those without the disease.
 The result suggests that the salivary microbiota’s composition significantly shifted from symbiosis to dysbiosis as our subjects’ periodontal health deteriorated.
 The findings may also imply that the diversity of individual microbial patterns among our diabetes group members may have led to the difference in alpha diversity seen in this study.
-Additionally, using the Shannon and Simpson indices, we found that T2DM participants with gingivitis (G2 group) and periodontitis (G3 group) had higher species variety than those without periodontal diseases (G1 group).
+Additionally, using the Shannon and Simpson indices, we descriptively found that T2DM participants with gingivitis (G2 group) and periodontitis (G3 group) had higher species variety than those without periodontal diseases (G1 group).
 However, people with T2DM and gingivitis may have more low-abundance bacterial species in their saliva, which could explain the higher Shannon index.
 Although they have little effect on the Simpson’s index, these rare species add to the total diversity measured by the Shannon index.
-This implies that, despite the fact that gingivitis and periodontitis displayed different clinical symptoms, species abundance rather than species diversity is the primary factor influencing the differences in salivary microbiome between the two groups.
+This implies that, despite the fact that gingivitis and periodontitis displayed different clinical symptoms, species abundance rather than species diversity is the primary factor influencing the observed differences in salivary microbiome between the two groups.
 Further research is necessary to fully understand the implications of these findings and their potential therapeutic relevance.
-However, it should be remembered that these diversity shifts may not always be associated with changes in the relative abundances of the microbiome; they may instead be explained by certain ecological conditions that influence the patterns of microbial succession.34
+However, it should be remembered that these diversity shifts may not always be associated with changes in the relative abundances of the microbiome; they may instead be explained by certain ecological conditions that influence the patterns of microbial succession.38

 These results allowed us to distinguish between the two distinct “microbiota states” associated with the G2 and G3 groups of gingivitis and periodontitis, respectively.
 At the phylum level, Bacillota (Firmicutes) are consistently the most prevalent bacteria across all groups, but their relative abundance in the G2 and G3 groups appears to be slightly higher than in the G1 group (those without periodontal disease).
 Shannon’s diversity index additionally indicated that the changes were most noticeable at the genus level, with Streptococcus being the most prevalent bacteria found in the current study.
-The results were similar to those published by Shaalan et al. (2022)35 and Omori et al. (2022).36 Since the phylum Bacillota, which includes numerous genera, is involved in both periodontal health and diseases,37,38 higher proportions of patients with type 2 diabetes who have periodontal disease may indicate a dysbiosis, in which bacteria from this phylum predominate and exacerbate the inflammatory process of periodontal disease.
+The results were similar to those published by Shaalan et al. (2022)39 and Omori et al. (2022).40 Since the phylum Bacillota, which includes numerous genera, is involved in both periodontal health and diseases,41,42 higher proportions of patients with type 2 diabetes who have periodontal disease may indicate a dysbiosis, in which bacteria from this phylum predominate and exacerbate the inflammatory process of periodontal disease.

 One possible explanation for the bacterial shifting mentioned above is the decrease in number or extinction of bacterial species related to nitrate reducers.
 Therefore, we aimed to determine if the observed compositionality of microbiota in each group could be explained by different prevalence rates of nitrate reducer bacteria.
 We noticed, that several genera, including Porphyromonas, Fusobacterium, Haemophylus, Neisseria, Rothia, and Veillonela, were found in this study.
-All of them have the ability to regulate nitrate-nitrite-nitric oxide (NO).16,4345 Among these bacteria, Porphyromonas and Fusobacterium are periodontopathic bacteria,46 while the remaining bacteria are linked to oral health.47,48 This study found that among T2DM patients with periodontal diseases (G2 and G3 groups), Neisseria and periodontopathic bacteria (P. gingivalis and Fusobacteria spp.) had a significant positive correlation (p< 0.005), as compared with those without periodontal diseases (G1 group).
+All of them have the ability to regulate nitrate-nitrite-nitric oxide (NO).20,4648 Among these bacteria, Porphyromonas and Fusobacterium are periodontopathic bacteria,49 while the remaining bacteria are linked to oral health.50,51 Descriptively, this study found that among T2DM patients with periodontal diseases (G2 and G3 groups), the relative abundance of Neisseria and periodontopathic bacteria (P. gingivalis and Fusobacteria spp.) appeared to follow a similar pattern as compared with those without periodontal diseases (G1 group).
 Furthermore, the existence of Rothia species in both groups raises the possibility that the main differences or functional role of the species may change depending on the severity of periodontal disease and type 2 diabetes.
-On the other hand, this highlights Neisseria’s significance as a key element of the oral cavity’s core microbiota,49 and this studies demonstrated how the nitrate reducer bacteria and periodontopathogen collaborate to boost periodontal inflammation in individuals with type 2 diabetes.50 Indeed, finding that people with type 2 diabetes who also have periodontal disease have a low amount of Rothia in their saliva indicates that the bacteria could benefit people with periodontal health.45,51,52 Therefore, in our diabetic patients, Neisseria spp. and Rothia spp. could be the main oral nitrate-reducing bacteria51 in responsible for periodontal health and inflammation.
-Consequently, to simplify the interpretation and presentation of our results, we disregarded the other nitrate-reducing bacteria that did not demonstrate a significant association.
+On the other hand, this highlights Neisseria’s significance as a key element of the oral cavity’s core microbiota,52 and this descriptive data demonstrated how the nitrate reducer bacteria and periodontopathogen collaborate to boost periodontal inflammation in individuals with type 2 diabetes.7 Indeed, finding that people with type 2 diabetes who also have periodontal disease have a low amount of Rothia in their saliva indicates that the bacteria could benefit people with periodontal health.48,53,54 Therefore, in our diabetic patients, Neisseria spp. and Rothia spp. could be the main oral nitrate-reducing bacteria53 in responsible for periodontal health and inflammation.
+Consequently, to simplify the interpretation and presentation of our results, we disregarded the other nitrate-reducing bacteria that did not demonstrate the largest descriptive difference.
 As a result, we discovered that T2DM patients with periodontitis had much less phylogenetic diversity of these bacteria than those with gingivitis.
 We noticed, Neisseria flavescens, N. iguanae, N. macacae, N. oralis and N. zoodegmatis were only found in the pooled metagenomic salivary samples of the gingivitis patient (G2 group), while N. weaveri was detected only in the periodontitis patients (G3).
-The zoonotic pathogens Neisseria zoodegmatis and N. weaveri have been reported to cause soft tissue infections,53,54even though their presence in the human salivary microbiome has not been reported.
+The zoonotic pathogens Neisseria zoodegmatis and N. weaveri have been reported to cause soft tissue infections,55,56 even though their presence in the human salivary microbiome has not been reported.

-Since Actinomycetota’s Rothia are known NO-3 reducers,65 the lower salivary nitric oxide content indicated by the Griess reaction could be the reason why our T2DM patients with periodontal disease (G2 and G3 groups) had a smaller number of these bacteria than those without periodontal disease (G1 group).
+Since Actinomycetota’s Rothia are known NO-3 reducers,67 the lower salivary nitric oxide content indicated by the Griess reaction could be the reason why our T2DM patients with periodontal disease (G2 and G3 groups) had a smaller number of these bacteria than those without periodontal disease (G1 group).
 Nonetheless, the nitrate concentration of the G2 and G3 groups were comparable.
-This suggests that the advancement of periodontal disease (gingivitis and periodontitis) may impair the activity of nitrate reducer in either periodontal inflammation conditions.12 Interestingly, groups G2 and G3 displayed a decrease in salivary nitrate concentration despite a higher number of Neisseria.
+This suggests that the advancement of periodontal disease (gingivitis and periodontitis) may impair the activity of nitrate reducer in either periodontal inflammation conditions.16 Interestingly, groups G2 and G3 displayed a decrease in salivary nitrate concentration despite a higher number of Neisseria.
 Hence, this study indicate that there is a complex interaction between different bacterial species and their metabolic activity in the oral microbiome of our T2DM subjects, which is not covered in our study.
 Indeed, additional study is required to ascertain whether the increased Neisseria proportion in the microbiome of T2DM subjects with gingivitis or periodontitis causes or results from periodontal inflammation.

 Limitation

-First, the cross-sectional approach to the study renders it difficult to determine causal relationships.
-Second, the pooled metagenomes are not representative enough to reveal any significant differences between the groups being studied.69 Nonetheless, the findings confirm and reinforce the results of the 16S rRNA gene sequencing analysis.
 Lastly, we did not include smoking habit, which may be a confounder in the study results.
 However, data are emerging that the oral microbiota, which is associated with periodontal disease, may be strongly correlated with the incidence of type 2 diabetes, even when confounders are excluded.

 Conclusion